dsrvlabs/starport/docs/plugin/index.md

 ## How to use plugin system

+*We recommend to use Golang 1.17.x on OSX for building plugin.*

 ### Step 1: Build Starport

 Developers must build Starport first to use the Starport plugin system.